Selangor Council of the Royal Court: Issues and news

 On 6 May 2008, DAP chairman, Karpal Singh in the newspaper The Malay Mail was reported to accuse the Sultan of Selangor had interfered with the affairs of Selangor state executives.
 On 13 Mei 2008, Selangor Council of the Royal Court releases a statement refuting the accusation, saying that the Sultan has the right to give his views, advise and warn the state government on the affairs of the people in accordance to the state constitution.

 On 13 March 2018, the council states that they never issued an offer letter for the decoration of Selangor to a person named Goh Boon Leong and a police report has been lodged regarding the forged letter.

+On 14 July 2023 The Selangor Council of the Royal Court is demanding Menteri Besar of Kedah Datuk Seri Muhammad Sanusi Md Nor to issue a public apology over his recent remark that was deemed to have insulted the state ruler.

+Council member Dato’ Emran Abdul Kadir, representing the group, said the PAS leader ought to apologise immediately considering his statement has been widely shared online.

+He said this after lodging a police report against Sanusi here.
+Also present were other members of the council, namely Tan Sri Ambrin Buang, Dato’ Setia Mohamad Adzib Mohd Isa, Tan Sri Mohd Zawawi Salleh and Dato’ Setia Mohammed Khusrin Munawi.